guasek/CarND-Advanced-Lane-Lines-Detection/README.md

 ###Pipeline (single images)

-####1.
-Provide an example of a distortion-corrected image.
 Distortion correction is performed by previously calibrated camera object.
 To do that `correct_distortions(image)` method should be called.
 All it does is calling cv2.undistort(image, self._camera_matrix, self._dist_coefficients) function of opencv.

 Example undistorted image is presented below:

 ![alt text][image2]
-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 All the thresholding can be found in method called `threshold(image)` of a `LaneDetector` class.
 The methods I applied include: